There’s an image that’s commonly used to portray cybercriminals.

 Instead, what we’re suggesting is that all of us who work in cybersecurity have a responsibility to better understand how somebody becomes a cybercriminal in the first place.

-By doing so, we might be able to offer an alternative, more positive route for these people.
+By doing so, we might be able to offer an alternative, more positive path for these people.
 That should be the end goal.

 Until then, the watchword should be empathy rather than ignorance.
 App developers are quite used to putting themselves in their end user’s shoes, but imagining themselves as a cybercriminal is a much less common exercise.